gurjeet/community/README.md

 Virtual Machine Monitors (VMMs) and hypervisors.
-It provides a set of virtualization components that any Rust project can use to quickly develop virtualization solutions while focusing on the key differentiators of their product rather than re-implementing common components like KVM wrappers, virtio devices and other VMM libraries.
+It provides a set of virtualization components that any Rust project can use to quickly develop virtualization solutions while focusing on the key differentiators of their product rather than reimplementing common components like KVM wrappers, virtio devices and other VMM libraries.

 The rust-vmm project is organized as a shared effort, shared ownership